 You aren't limited to listing each and every file that you wish to be Disallowed.

 In fact, there is quite a bit to learn about how to use robots.txt, and every webmaster should have a basic knowledge of how to use this file.
-I recommend you visit the Web Robots Pages for more information.
+I recommend you search Google for more resources on this.

 What is a 301 redirect?